Jadael/TMT/readme.md

 - `Ctrl`+`Enter`: Commit and parse the current text, but stay in editing mode.
 - `Ctrl`+`[` or `Ctrl`+`]`: Decreases or increases the text size.

+### Recording Into Sequences

+Spellbook can record incoming voltages directly into the sequence text, allowing you to capture CV or audio voltages as part of your sequence:

+1. **Basic Recording**: Connect voltage sources to Record In and a trigger/gate to Record Trigger.
+When the trigger fires on the current row, the voltages are written into the sequence.

+2. **Polyphonic Recording**: Both inputs support polyphony up to 16 channels.
+Each Record Trigger channel independently controls recording of its corresponding Record In channel:
+   - 16-channel Record In + 16-channel Record Trigger = Each channel records independently when its trigger fires
+   - 16-channel Record In + mono Record Trigger = All 16 channels record simultaneously when the single trigger fires
+   - Mono Record In + 16-channel Record Trigger = The same voltage is recorded to each column that triggers

+3. **Record Quantize Modes**: Right-click on Spellbook to choose how recorded voltages are formatted:
+   - **Decimal (4 decimal places)**: Records voltages as decimals like `0.5833`, `-1.2500`, `3.1416`
+   - **Note names (quantized to semitones)**: Automatically quantizes voltages to the nearest semitone and records them as note names like `C4`, `G#5`, `Bb3`

+4. **Preserving Comments**: Recording preserves any existing comments (text after `?`) in cells, so you can keep your labels and notes while updating values.

+Use recording to:
+- Capture random modulation patterns from sources like Seed or sample & hold modules
+- Quantize and record melodies from continuous CV sources
+- Build sequences by "playing them in" rather than typing
+- Sample and sequence audio-rate signals (use decimal mode for full precision)

 ### Additional Notes:

 ![Spellbook at various sizes](screenshots/spellbook_resizes.jpeg)